shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

   [`application.properties`](https://github.com/shift7-ch/katta-server/blob/feature/cipherduck-uvf/backend/src/main/resources/application.properties);
   see [katta-terraform](https://github.com/shift7-ch/katta-terraform/blob/main/ecs.tf) for a full example.

-## Why does Katta Server create the bucket for the Web Client in STS Storage Access Mode?
+## Why does Katta Server create the bucket for Katta Web in STS Storage Access Mode?

-Only the **Web Client** delegates bucket creation to Katta Server, and only because it runs in a browser.
+Only **Katta Web** delegates bucket creation to Katta Server, and only because it runs in a browser.
 A browser cannot create a bucket, configure its CORS settings, and upload to it in one shot — and S3 does not offer bucket creation and CORS configuration as a joint operation.
-So the Web Client assumes the
+So the Katta Web assumes the
 `stsRoleCreateBucketHub` role and hands the resulting temporary credentials to Katta Server, which creates the bucket and uploads the vault template on the user's behalf; server-side calls are not subject to browser CORS restrictions.